rabbit-ear/rabbit-ear-app/readme.md

 new:

-- [x] need a new RecalculateModelMatrix which compensates for changes in ViewMatrix, removing jumping.
-- [x] scale-up a crease pattern, reset zoom no longer works (fixed to old size).
 - [ ] ability to adjust epsilon app-wide
-- [ ] folded form (svg) is choppy on zoom (even empty, I think).
 - [ ] modify CP (scale, transform), zoom doesn't work.
 - [ ] need new draw tools: rect, circle, etc...
-- [ ] need new transform: reflect horiz/vert
 - [ ] file_ metadata made it into a frame. caused issues when saving

 high priority:

-- [x] rebuild boundary doesn't work when there are two separate crease patterns.
 - [ ] glitchy graphics near 1x1 scale.
 (500px works, scale-transform might not work)
 - [ ] simulator "reset", or better "reset zoom" should also reset it's camera
 - [ ] webgl perspective zoom broken.